tractor/tractor-website/PNT-tutorial.md

 This tutorial covers the use of TractoR to perform model-based tract segmentation as described in [Ref.
 (1)](#references) below.
 Like the simpler [heuristic approach](HNT-tutorial.html), probabilistic neighbourhood tractography (PNT) is based on the idea of using a reference tract as a topological guide to the tract required.
 The model-based approach is considerably more robust but takes longer to run.
 If you use this method in your studies please cite [Ref.
 (1)](#references).

-TractoR experiment scripts that may be used in a typical PNT-based study generally start with the prefix "pnt-", but there are other, more general purpose scripts which are often used, such as `mean` or `gmean`.
+TractoR experiment scripts that may be used in a typical PNT-based study generally start with the prefix "pnt-", but there are other, more general purpose scripts which are often used, such as `mean` or `apply`.
 Details of the relevant scripts are given in each section below.

 ## Reference tracts and matching models

 As with the heuristic approach to NT, the probabilistic approach requires some [fully preprocessed](diffusion-processing.html) diffusion MR data and a [reference tract](reference-tracts.html) representing the pathway we wish to segment in those data.

 In addition, however, PNT makes use of a *matching model*, which must be "trained" from the data.
 The model captures information about the typical deviations that acceptable tract segmentations make from the reference tract.
-The easiest way to create the model is to use the `pnt-em` script, which uses a single data set and fits the model while simultaneously finding suitable tracts.
+The easiest way to get starting with PNT is to use a pretrained model, a set of which are provided with TractoR version 3.1.0 and later.
+A second option is to use the `pnt-em` script, which uses a single data set and fits the model while simultaneously finding suitable tracts.
 This approach, which is described in [Ref.
-(2)](#references) and was introduced in TractoR version 1.0.0, is now the recommended one for most purposes.
-It also requires less work from the user than the alternative, which is to split your data set into a training set and a testing set, and use `pnt-train` and `pnt-eval`, respectively, to first train the model and then use it for tract matching.
+(2)](#references) and was introduced in TractoR version 1.0.0, is the recommended one when the pretrained models are unsuitable or a study-specific model is required.
+It also requires less work from the user than the third alternative, which is to split your data set into a training set and a testing set, and use `pnt-train` and `pnt-eval`, respectively, to first train the model and then use it for tract matching.

-Whether `pnt-train` and `pnt-eval` or `pnt-em` are used to produce results, the results themselves take essentially the same form.
-Both routes are outlined below.
+Whether `pnt-train`, `pnt-eval` or `pnt-em` are used to produce results, the results themselves take essentially the same form.
+All three routes are outlined below.

+## Using pretrained models

+This is the simplest approach, and will be appropriate for many datasets.
+In particular, it can be used on individual cases.
+Here we will illustrate the principle by segmenting the forceps minor (corpus callosum genu) in a copy of TractoR's test dataset.

+We begin by cloning the session into a new directory, just to separate it from the main installation.

+    tractor clone $TRACTOR_HOME/tests/data/session .

+Now, we need to select the reference tracts that the standard models have been trained against, and then generate candidate tracts in our test subject and evaluate them against the model.

+    export TRACTOR_REFTRACT_SET=miua2017
+    tractor pnt-data session TractName:genu DatasetName:genu_data SearchWidth:7
+    tractor pnt-eval TractName:genu DatasetName:genu_data ResultsName:genu_results

+This should take around a minute to run.
+At this point we have a text file, genu_data.txt, which contains information about the candidate tracts, and a binary file, genu_results.Rdata, which contains the results of evaluating the data against the model.

+We can now visualise the best-matching tract, either with

+    tractor pnt-viz TractName:genu DatasetName:genu_data ResultsName:genu_results
+    tractor slice session@FA genu.1 Z:max Alpha:log

+which creates a tract visitation map, and subsequently a PNG image, based on 1000 streamlines from the best-matching candidate tract, or

+    tractor pnt-prune TractName:genu DatasetName:genu_data ResultsName:genu_results
+    tractor slice session@FA genu.1 Z:max Alpha:log

+which does the same, but after first pruning streamlines which deviate from the reference tract substantially more than the centroid of the tract, thereby producing a more even result (see [Ref.
+(3)](#references) below for more details).

+The process can then be repeated for any other tracts of interest.

 ## Training and segmenting in one step

-Using a so-called "unsupervised" approach, the matching model can be trained and applied iteratively using a single data set.
+Using a so-called "unsupervised" approach, a study-specific matching model can be trained and applied iteratively using a group of datasets.
 The `pnt-em` experiment script is available to perform this function.
 We begin by creating a [design file](HNT-tutorial.html#using-a-design-file), which tells TractoR where to find our data, and sets the tract of interest.
 For this tutorial we assume the data are in subdirectories of /data.
+(In this case you will need to provide your own data, since one session is not enough.)
 The design file, "design.yaml", will therefore look something like this:

 ```yaml
 TractName: genu